What is the OTSi/OTUk_A_So Atomic Function?

-Therefore, to “speak the same language,” as does the standard committee, we will call this atomic function the OTSi/OTUk_A_So atomic function.
+Therefore, to “speak the same language” as the standard committee, we will call this atomic function the OTSi/OTUk_A_So atomic function.

-I have created another post that provides documentation of the relationships between some of the old (now obsolete) terms and the new (and approved) terms that our standard committee is currently using.
+I have created another post that provides documentation of the relationships between some old (now obsolete) terms and the new (and approved) ones that our standard committee is currently using.

 Clueless about OTN?
 We Can Help!!!
 Click on the Banner Below to Learn More!!!